 Claudia Pilsl is a photographer and media artist based in Bristol and Vienna.
 She creates installations and projection works and engages diverse audiences in and beyond the gallery space.
-Her work is included in major collections such as the Museum of modern Art Vienna, Kestner Gesellschaft Hannover, the DG Bank Collection, the Art Collection of Upper Austria, SK Stiftung Cologne, and the Photo Collection Austria.
+With her practice she examines the perception of the photographic/filmic frame within a socio-cultural context.
+In particular she is interested in urban living and migration and in how agency can make a difference.
+She believes that art instigates change and that participatory works are empowering both to individuals and communities.
+Her work is included in contemporary art collections such as the Museum of modern Art Vienna, Kestner Gesellschaft Hannover, the DG Bank Collection, the Art Collection of Upper Austria, SK Stiftung Cologne, and the Photo Collection Austria.
 She won two major fellowships (Arts Council Austria, City of Bremen), the Prize for Visual Art of Upper Austria, and a Research Fellowship at Southampton Institute.
-She has just submitted her doctoral practice research on ‘Photography and its Contribution to the Understanding of Digital Porosity’ at the University of Plymouth (Funding by The 3D3 Center for Doctoral Training Programme).
-Prior to starting her doctoral inquiry, she undertook an MA in Photography and Urban Cultures at Goldsmiths, University of London (2013) and an MA in Combined Media at University of Applied Arts in Vienna (1994).
+She has just been awarded a DYCP grant from Arts Council England.

-Group Shows … Her work has been included in the numerous group shows: KUNSTmarkt at artP in Perchtoldsdorf, Art within the Cracks of Women’s Lives at Spike Island in Bristol, festival x-24 at x-church in Gainsborough, 'a little group show' at x-church in Gainsborough, 'Data Ache' at Radiant Gallery in Plymouth, 24h cinema at Fesitval 24-x in Gainsborough, 'Loose Space' (also curated) at ArtP in Perchtoldsdorf, ‘Within Walking Distance’ at Bermondsey Project Space in London, ‘A Loose Traverse’ at Greenwich Gallery in London, 'The Walking Encyclopedia' at AirSpace Gallery in Stoke on Trent, ‘An Urban Analogue’ At Goldsmiths College in London, ‘Paradise Revealed’ in Kent, ‘Introduction to the History of Art’ at Ursula Blickle Foundation in Kraichtal-Unteröwisheim, ‘For the time being/A Promise of Progress’ at the Victoria Baths Manchester, ‘Species of Spaces’ at Danielle Arnaud in London, ‘Liminal / Minimal / Nominal: Architectural Traces’ at John Hansard Gallery in Southampton, and ‘Host’ at Hastings Museum and Art Gallery.
+Group Shows … Her work has been included in numerous group shows: 'LOSS' (also curated) at artP in Perchtoldsdorf, 'step 5' at x-church in Gainsborough, 'Centre of Gravity' at the Old Soap Works in Bristol, 'Bring Your Vision' in Perchtoldsdorf, 'We are more than two' at Stōl in Vienna, 'Art within the Cracks of Women’s Lives' at Spike Island in Bristol, 'Data Ache' at Radiant Gallery in Plymouth, 24h cinema at Festival 24-x in Gainsborough, 'Loose Space' (also curated) at ArtP in Perchtoldsdorf, ‘Within Walking Distance’ at Bermondsey Project Space in London, ‘A Loose Traverse’ at Greenwich Gallery in London, 'The Walking Encyclopedia' at AirSpace Gallery in Stoke on Trent, ‘An Urban Analogue’ at Goldsmiths College in London, ‘Paradise Revealed’ in Kent, ‘Introduction to the History of Art’ at Ursula Blickle Foundation in Kraichtal-Unteröwisheim, ‘For the time being/A Promise of Progress’ at the Victoria Baths Manchester, ‘Species of Spaces’ at Danielle Arnaud in London, ‘Liminal / Minimal / Nominal: Architectural Traces’ at John Hansard Gallery in Southampton, and ‘Host’ at Hastings Museum and Art Gallery.

 Some of the organisations she has been working with …